soenneker/soenneker.blazor.clarity/README.md

 ## Usage

-1. Insert this in your `index.html` as one of the very first scripts
+1. Insert the script in `wwwroot/index.html` at the bottom of your `<body>` but before the other scripts

 ```html
 <script src="_content/Soenneker.Blazor.Clarity/clarity.js"></script>